PCI Certification Overview #

 - Users who do not have the “View Encrypted Data” profile will see the mask (asterisks), even if they have the “Modify All Data” permission.

-- If you have the “View Encrypted Data” permission and you grant login access to another user, be aware that the other user will be able to see encrypted fields unmasked (in plain text).
+- If you have the “View Encrypted Data” permission and grant login access to another user, be aware that the other user can see encrypted fields unmasked (in plain text).

 Working with Encrypted Fields

-- If a user clones a record that has encrypted custom fields, Salesforce will only copy the data from the encrypted fields if the user has the “view encrypted data” permission.
-So generally cloning records such as Opportunities or Chargent Orders will not copy the data in the encrypted fields.
+- If a user clones a record with encrypted custom fields, Salesforce will only copy the data from the encrypted fields if the user has the “view encrypted data” permission.
+So generally, cloning records such as Opportunities or Chargent Orders will not copy the data in the encrypted fields.